studio-imp/vulture-wallet-browser/README.md

 ### Things to Note

-* Vulture is still early, you can see the roadmap at the [vulture website](https://vulturewallet.net).
 * Vulture is developed by psycoders.club *(previously xavax)*
 * Vulture will support the Ledger hardware wallet in the near future, you will be able to use both non-hardware mnemonic accounts & Ledger accounts simultaneously.
 * Vulture currently only has a browser extension version, but a mobile wallet is in development.